 8. Travel Portal Ads

-Place banner ads on the checkout pages of travel sites where people are about to book tickets or holidays to cold places.
+Place banner ads on the checkout pages of travel sites where people are about to book tickets/ swipe their cards for holidays to cold places.
 The message in the ad – Don’t forget your Parachute coconut oil to keep your skin fresh and moisturised.

 9. Parachute bottle blog sticker